Here’s the story.

 In late 2007, Tim Hwang, Christina Xu and I teamed up to start ROFLCon, a ramshackle academic celebration of internet culture.
 When the conference finally came to life in April 2008, you could find me running all over MIT with tattered sheets of paper—printed-out spreadsheets full of names and phone numbers, times and places, stained blue by jeans pockets.
 For two surreal days, Tron Guy and Alice Marwick collided, and around 800 other internet-lovers collided too.
 But for me, nothing could have been more important than the months leading up to those two weird, shining days: working incredibly hard with some of my closest friends, teetering between overwhelm and joy, toward something we knew had to come true.

 And then, in the summer before my senior year of college, I fell in love with San Francisco.
 The dark pastel buildings and slanted, sunlit streets struck me first, but it was the energy of progress that pulled me in.
 In 2009, I moved there and knew I would stay for as long as I could.
 Not long after, I started techbookclub with Amit Gupta.
-The material of techbookclub is always changing, but somehow, it all hangs together.
-We’ll read about the Toyota Production System and then we’ll read about screenwriting, and we’ll never end up where I expected.
-When we come together as a group it’s this electric, giddy explosion of ideas and plans, words tripping and insisting—there is so much to know!
+The material of techbookclub never stopped changing, but somehow, it all hung together.
+We’d read about the Toyota Production System and then we’d read about screenwriting, and we’d never end up where I expected.
+When we came together as a group it was this electric, giddy explosion of ideas and plans, words tripping and insisting—there is so much to know!